Strongly divisible lattices and crystalline cohomology in the imperfect residue field case: Introduction

 This paper is organized as follows.
-In Section \ref{sec:prelim-crys-rep}, we recall some preliminary results from \cite{brinon-crys-rep-imperfect-residue} on crystalline representations in the imperfect residue field.
+In Section \ref{sec:prelim-crys-rep}, we recall some preliminary results from \cite{brinon-crys-rep-imperfect-residue} and \cite{gao-integral-padic-hodge-imperfect} on crystalline representations and semistable representations in the imperfect residue field.
 In Section \ref{sec:etale-phi-mod}, we review the theory of \'etale $\varphi$-modules.
 In both Section \ref{sec:prelim-crys-rep} and Section \ref{sec:etale-phi-mod}, we also consider the compatibility of the constructions under certain base change maps, which will be used in the following sections.
-In Section \ref{sec:strongly-div-latt-cryst-rep}, we define the category of strongly divisible lattices and construct a functor to lattices of crystalline representations, and prove Theorem \ref{thm:main-1}.
+In Section \ref{sec:strongly-div-latt-semist-rep}, we define the category of strongly divisible lattices and construct a functor to lattices of semistable representations, and prove Theorem \ref{thm:main-1}.
 In Section \ref{sec:cryst-cohom-strly-div-latt}, we give a cohomological description of strongly divisible lattices for certain geometric situations and prove Theorem \ref{thm-main-2}.